MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/ui-extensions.md

 * Dataverse connections
 * OCR Service
 * Online Map
-* EU GST Reg.
+* EU VAT Reg.
 No. Service

 ## <a name="see-also"></a>See Also